UniversalDependencies/docs/_2016-09-05--06-prague/features.md

   * Do they have
     temporal `Case=Tem` (hu);
     distributive `Case=Dis` (hu)?
   * We should add `Case=Equ` to the universal features.
-We already use it in Turkish Similarly, we should add `Case=Cmp` for comparative ("than X"), occurring in Dravidian and Northeast-Caucasian languages.
+We already use it in Turkish.
+    Similarly, we should add `Case=Cmp` for comparative ("than X"), occurring in Dravidian and Northeast-Caucasian languages.
     `Case=Prp` for proprietive ("having X"), a positive counterpart of abessive, occurring in Australian languages.
     `Case=Avr` for aversive ("fearing X").